mcampopiano/budget-react/README.md

 ### Deleting purchases
 Once a purchase has been recorded to an envelope, the purchase data will be rendered as a line in a purchases table in the envelope detail page.
 At the end of this line is an *X* button, which, when clicked, will prompt a confirmation window.
 If confirmed, the purchase will be deleted.

+### Recurring bills
+To navigate to the recurring bills page, users select *Recurring bills* from the nav bar.
+The recurring bills page shows a table with columns for:
+* Biller
+* Expected amount
+* Due date
+* Actual amount
+* Date paid
+If the bill has not been paid yet, instead of dsiplaying actual amount and date paid a button for adding payment will render.
+The page also displays the total budget, actual spent, and remaining budget for recurring bills.

+### Adding a biller
+While viewing the recurring bills page, click the *Add biller* button, which redirects the user to a form with the following input fields:
+* Name
+* Expected amount
+* Due date
+Once the form is completed and submitted, the user will be redirected to the recurring bills page, and the new bill will be rendered in the bills table.

+### Recoring bill payment
+When a recurring bill has been created and no payment is yet recorded, an *Add payment* button will render at the end of the bill line in the table.
+When the user clicks the button, they will be redirected to a form with the following input fields:
+* Amount
+* Date paid

+### Deleting payments
+Once a payment has been recorded to a bill, the payment data will be rendered as a line in the bill table in the recurring bill page.
+At the end of this line is an *X* button, which, when clicked, will prompt a confirmation window.
+If confirmed, the payment will be deleted.